 The farther out the expected withdrawal date, the more aggressive the investment mix.
 Investments in the funds are automatically reallocated each business day to take into account the actual returns of the underlying funds, in order to maintain the desired ratios.

 Traditionally, the other L Funds became more conservative as the expected withdrawal date approached.
 This was done through minor changes made each calendar quarter in their investment allocations away from the stock funds and toward the G and F Funds.
 However, the TSP in late 2018 froze the fund profiles at their levels of the last calendar quarter of that year as part of a decision to have all the L Funds weighted more heavily toward stocks.
 The investment mixes are to remain unchanged until they equal what they would have been if that more stock-oriented profile been in effect since their inception.
 That was projected to be in 2024, 2028 and 2032 for the 2030, 2040 and 2050 funds, respectively.
-Afterward, the 2030, 2040 and 2050 funds will continue to become more conservative over time, as they had before.
-(Note: There was only a minor impact on the 2020 Fund since by the time of that decision that fund’s investment profile nearly matched that of the Income Fund, with which it is to merge in that year).
-The TSP meanwhile increased, effective in January 2019, the I Fund’s share in the portion of each L Fund that is invested in the stock funds.
+Afterward, those three funds will continue to become more conservative over time, as they had before.
+(Note: There was only a minor impact on the 2020 Fund since by the time of that decision that fund’s investment profile nearly matched that of the Income Fund, with which it was set to merge in the middle of that year).
+The TSP further increased, effective in January 2019, the I Fund’s share in the portion of each L Fund that is invested in the stock funds.

 The fund profiles are at www.tsp.gov/InvestmentFunds/FundOptions.